aliou/www/_posts/2020-02-18-overriding-inspect.md

 ## Overriding inspect

-As we can see above, by default, `inspect` returns the class name, an representation of the memory address of the object and a list of instance variable of the object.
+As we can see above, by default, `inspect` returns the class name, a representation of the memory address of the object and a list of instance variables of the object.

 In our case, we want `inspect` to instead display how the object should be accessed.
 This means making it look like the constants we've created above.